invictus-integration/testing-framework/blog/invictus-logic-apps-testing-framework.md

 ```

-Hoping that this will enable and simplify the process of including test-cases within every single integration project on Azure Logic Apps, we are looking forward to receive feedback allowing us to keep improving and extending our Invictus Test Framework for Azure Logic Apps.
+Hoping that this will enable and simplify the process of including test-cases within every single integration project on Azure Logic Apps, we are looking forward to receiving feedback allowing us to keep improving and extending our Invictus Test Framework for Azure Logic Apps.

 *Note: all documentation can be found on [this page](https://invictus-integration.github.io/testing-framework/#/).*